 prompt=none.

-Check whether an end-user has already logged in.
+The service must follow the steps described below.[1]
+END-USER AUTHENTICATIONCheck whether an end-user has already logged in.
 If an end-user has logged in, go to the next step ([MAX_AGE]).

-Otherwise, call Authlete’s /auth/authorization/fail API with reason=NOT\_LOGGED\_IN and use the response from
+Otherwise, call Authlete’s /auth/authorization/fail API with reason=NOT_LOGGED_IN and use the response from

-Get the value of maxAge parameter from the /auth/authorization API response.
+the API to generate a response to the client application.[2]
+MAX AGEGet the value of maxAge parameter from the /auth/authorization API response.
 The value represents

-the maximum authentication age which has come from max\_age request parameter or defaultMaxAge
+the maximum authentication age which has come from max_age request parameter or defaultMaxAge

 configuration parameter of the client application.
 If the value is 0, go to the next step ([SUBJECT]).

-Otherwise, follow the sub steps described below.
+Otherwise, follow the sub steps described below./auth/authorization/fail API

-with reason=MAX\_AGE\_NOT\_SUPPORTED and use the API response to generate a response to the client
+with reason=MAX_AGE_NOT_SUPPORTED and use the API response to generate a response to the client

-API with reason=EXCEEDS\_MAX\_AGE and use the API response to generate a response to the client
+API with reason=EXCEEDS_MAX_AGE and use the API response to generate a response to the client

-Get the value of subject from the /auth/authorization API response.
+application.subject from the /auth/authorization API response.
 The value represents an

 end-user who the client application expects to grant authorization.
 If the value is null, go to

 the next step ([ACRs]).
-Otherwise, follow the sub steps described below.
+Otherwise, follow the sub steps described below./auth/authorization/fail API with reason=DIFFERENT_SUBJECT and use the response from the API

 of ACRs (Authentication Context Class References) and comes from (1) acr claim in claims request

-parameter, (2) acr\_values request parameter, or (3) default\_acr\_values configuration parameter
+parameter, (2) acr_values request parameter, or (3) default_acr_values configuration parameter

 of the client application.